Wilts, Somerset and Weymouth Railway: 1854: completion to Salisbury, Weymouth, Bathampton and Devizes

-Then Frome to Yeovil was complete and opened on 1 September 1856, and Colonel Yolland inspected the Yeovil to Weymouth section on 15 January 1857.
+Frome to Yeovil opened on 1 September 1856, and Colonel Yolland inspected the Yeovil to Weymouth section on 15 January 1857.
 There was a sharp curve connecting the LSWR to the WS&WR line at Dorchester, as the LSWR station had not been aligned for making this connection; Yolland required that LSWR trains on the connecting curve be restricted to 6 mph and carry a travelling porter.
 The line to Weymouth opened 20 January 1857; all these lines were single track, broad gauge, except that double track mixed gauge was provided from Dorchester to Weymouth for the use of LSWR trains, and the Dorchester curve was mixed gauge.
 The GWR had been forced to agree to lay rails for narrow gauge trains, and the LSWR could be charged 60% of gross receipts over that section.
 To ensure a strange sort of equity, the Board of Trade required that the LSWR should lay mixed gauge on its line for the same distance, about 8 mi, eastward from Dorchester, ending "abruptly in mid-country" near Wool.
 That cost the LSWR £16,309, and it is likely that the broad gauge rail was never used.

 The Bristol and Exeter Railway had opened its line to Yeovil (from Taunton) on 1 October 1853, but its station was at Hendford, on the west side of the town; on 2 February 1857 they opened a connecting line from Hendford to the WS&WR Yeovil station.

 The GWR pressed ahead with the Bradford to Bathampton section; forming the line under Dundas Aqueduct for the Kennet and Avon Canal proved particularly difficult.
 Yolland visited for an inspection on 16 January 1857.
 He found numerous shortcomings with the track, signalling and buildings and he refused opening.
 However he reinspected a fortnight later, and the faults had evidently been rectified, for he approved the opening: it took place on 2 February 1857.
 It was a single broad-gauge track, laid on transverse sleepers, apparently adopted by Brunel as an experiment.
 This section joined the original WS&WR main line at Bradford Junction, a little north of Trowbridge; Bradford itself was north of Bradford Junction, that is, on the new section of route.

-Finally on 1 July 1857 the Devizes branch was opened, from Holt, north of Trowbridge.
+Finally, on 1 July 1857 the Devizes branch was opened, from Holt, north of Trowbridge.
 The Wilts, Somerset and Weymouth network was complete at last.